CharlesLee-Ice/CoordinatorLayout/README.md

 ## CoordinatorLayout

-About CoordinatorLayout, AppBarLayout,  CollapsingToolbarLayout, FloatingActionButton and Snackbar in android support design.
+About CoordinatorLayout, AppBarLayout,  CollapsingToolbarLayout, FloatingActionButton, Snackbar and BottomSheet in android support design.

 * AppBar_Scroll